KrauseFx/speaking/README.md

 # speaking
 Upcoming and past speaking engagements of [@KrauseFx](https://twitter.com/KrauseFx)

-Feel free to submit PRs to add new events to the list
+Feel free to submit PRs to add new events to the list, or drop me an email at speaking@krausefx.com.

 ## Bio